How To Fit & Install External Bifold Doors

 - Once your bifolding doors have been fitted, consider using some weather sealant to keep everything sealed properly and you’re good to go!

 How to Remove Exterior Bifold Doors

 More often than not, removing older bifold doors will involve what is essentially a far less complicated reversal of the process listed above.
 It’s possible you might even be able to mount new bi-fold doors on an existing frame, especially if the frame in question is aluminium.
 However, if, for any reason, you want to remove your bifolding doors and replace them with a more conventional door setup, you can generally remove the frame by simply taking the doors down and unscrewing the frame from the opening.
-Of course, a fair amount of force will be required, and if your home is older, you might want to consider its structural integrity before you start taking down old frames.

 Adjusting External Bifold Doors

 The ease with which you can make these adjustments to your external bi-fold doors will depend on the age of the doors in question, of course, but thankfully, most bifold doors are pretty modern.
 To adjust the height of your doors you’ll need to adjust the hinge bolts, extending it to raise the door and pushing it in deeper to lower it.
 If your doors are not set properly with the openings, however, you can loosen or tighten the screws that hold the doors to the track on the top or bottom and slide the assembly left or right until it’s flush.
 If you want to make general door adjustments, meanwhile the pin on the edge of the door should be spring loaded, so if you push down on it hard enough, the door should pop right out of the track.